shoaibshaikh/Stupeflix-API-Client-C-.Net/README.txt

 Stupeflix web services client libraries & examples. http://www.stupeflix.com

-This project is just a java conversion of stupeflix API client in c# .net.
+This project is just a C3 .net conversion of stupeflix API client JAVA.
 There is a class library for stupeflix and a TestApplication that contains the sample code.

 The examples will use the movie.xml example file in the current directory.